 He holds an Masters in Economics from Cornell University and a PhD in Business Administration from Stanford University's Graduate School of Business.
 Prior to completing his PhD, So worked as a research analyst at the Nasdaq Stock Market in the Economic Research department.

-His research has been repeatedly covered in print and electronic media, including The Wall Street Journal, USA Today, Barrons, MarketWatch, Forbes, TheStreet.com, Reuters, and International Business Times.
+His research has been repeatedly covered in print and electronic media, including The Wall Street Journal, USA Today, Barrons, MarketWatch, Forbes, TheStreet.com, Reuters, International Business Times, and The New York Times.

 Video Link: MIT Sloan "New Thinkers" Series feat.
 Eric So